BhaminiKatyal/Library-Management-System-Equinox-Hackathon-IGDTUW/README.md

 # LIBRARY-MANAGEMENT-SYSTEM

 # INTRODUCTION
 This is an online library management system for IGDTUW.
 Our library management system provides a platform for both admin and student to access all the features of a real library.
-Using this system, the admin can login, view, insert, update and delele the student as well as book details.
+Using this system, the admin can login, view, insert, update and delete the student as well as book details.
 It also allows the student to issue a book, return a book, search for book recommendations and reserve a book.

 # TECHNOLOGIES USED
 * PYHON-Primary tech stack used to write the complete code